Video can’t be displayed

 Linear visual aids restore pilots' nighttime depth perception. from a distance, they provide lit angles which the brain interprets and then provides dimension to the helipad.

-dimension, allows pilots to gauge KEY VECTORS like;
+Depth perception and dimension, allow pilots to gauge KEY VECTORS like;

 distance;